10 Things You Should Know When Meeting Hungarians

 If you are meeting family or friends it is normal to greet them with 2 kisses, one on each cheek.
 When you leave, you normally need to do this again.

-In more formal business like settings, you just shake hands, especially if you are male.
+In more formal business settings, just shake hands, especially if you are male.

 You can buy palinka in shops, but many Hungarians prefer to make their own.